 The Reef Resort

-The Reef Resort is another exquisite beach stay on the Koh Kradan island.
+The Reef Resort is another exquisite beach stay on Koh Kradan island.
 You can enjoy an amazing beach with turquoise waters only a few yards away from your room, or you can enjoy the pool with a relaxing lounge area.
 The resort also provides kayaks and snorkeling gear at no extra charge.

 day trip to koh kradan